AlexandreExpandev/858/backend/README.md

 # Counter API

-A RESTful API for counting from 1 to 10 with features for controlling the counting process.
+A RESTful API for a counting system that counts from 1 to 10 with features for controlling the counting process.

 ## Features

-- Start counting from 1 to 10
-- Pause and resume counting
+- Start, pause, resume, and restart counting
-- Restart counting from 1
 - Control counting speed (slow, medium, fast)
-- Display the numerical sequence
+- Display numerical sequence from 1 to 10
+- User authentication and authorization
+- Secure API endpoints

 ## Getting Started